OrbitalJin/QtHanoi/README.md

 # Known Issues
+> None so far

+# Fixed Issues
-+ Unlock controls on Reset
+- [X] Unlock controls on Reset
-+ No sound on some systems
+- [X] No sound on some systems
-+ Disable horizontal scrollbar on stepsViewer
+- [X] Disable horizontal scrollbar on stepsViewer